Aveer100/manual-memory-allocator/README.md

 - 1025 - 2048
 - 2049+

-Uses the following structure for headers to represent each block
+Uses the following structure for headers to represent each block:
 ```c
 typedef struct header {
   int size;